dxxmsdxy/onchain-canon/README.md

 The `weight` value is an integer representing the relative contribution of each credited party within the same scope.

-If no weight is specified, it is assumed to be 1.
+If no weight value is specified, it is assumed to be `1`.

 </br>